zoidbergZA/trtl-apps-docs/docs/service/setup.md

 `curl --location --request GET 'BOOTSTRAP_URL?admin=ADMIN_EMAIL_ADDRESS'`

-If the service bootstrapped succesfully, it will send an OK response.
+If the service bootstrapped succesfully, it will send an OK response. see the [Admin](service/admin.md) section for information on service admin functionality.

-# Development